englercj/psm/README.md

 ## Overview

 Panther Server Manager is a [Node.js](http://nodejs.org) application designed to manage [Minecraft](http://minecraft.com) game servers.
-This module includes the PSM Daemon (psmd) that manages (potentially) multiple minecraft server instances.
-The PSM service also provides a RESTful API for controlling all your minecraft servers.
-Each psmd instance has the ability to manage other *remote* psmd instances.
+This module includes the PSM Daemon (psmd) that can manage multiple minecraft server instances.
+The PSM service also provides a RESTful API for controlling all the minecraft servers.
-In this way you can have a central management server managing its own (optional) local servers, as well as multiple remote managers that each manage their own local servers; for a fully distributed Minecraft management solution.

-This module also provides a CLI application (psm) that wraps around the API for easy use from the command line.
+This module also provides a CLI application (psm) that wraps around the daemon for easy use from the command line.

 ## Features

- - Distributed management via multiple managers
+ - Centralized management for all your Minecraft servers
  - CLI Interface
  - RESTful API